-As educators and student interact and share opinions in a multicultural environment while learning, then a new cultural in development of humans occurs and that form the basis of peaceful co-existence and cooperation in our day-to-day lives.
+Moreover, as educators and student interact and share opinions in a multicultural environment while learning; then a new cultural in development of humans occurs and that form the basis of peaceful co-existence and cooperation in our day-to-day lives.

 Here are some of the courses that were taught during the teacher’s study: